 Local Workforce Development Boards (Boards) must be aware that the Trade Act created a separate program for farmers, which also assists shrimpers and fishermen.

-Trade Adjustment Assistance (TAA) eligibility determinations for farmers are the responsibility of the U.S. Department of Agriculture.
+Trade Adjustment Assistance (TAA) eligibility determinations for farmers are the responsibility of the US Department of Agriculture.
 County farm service agents, working where the farmers reside, perform the actual determinations.

 Boards must be aware of the following: